-• The reforestation of the rivers banks initiated in recent years in Sahelian country of Burkina Faso is beginning to prove this efficiency in the restoration of degraded banks.
-It accelerates the regeneration of vegetation, the restoration of soil fertility and texture.

-• The reforestation of the river banks remains however limited by the availability of the plants for reforestation in the areas and internal villages who need it.

-• Reforestation of the banks also causes a decrease in water pH and have negative effect of soils quality.

-without the practice of the assisted natural regeneration.
+- The reforestation of the rivers banks initiated in recent years in Sahelian country of Burkina Faso have proved their efficiency in the restoration of degraded banks.
+It accelerates the regeneration of vegetation, the restoration of soil fertility and texture. - The reforestation of the river banks remain however limited by the availability of the plants for reforestation in the areas and internal villages who need it. - Reforestation of the banks also causes a decrease in pH value in water and have negative effect on quality of soil. - These techniques of reforestation would not have any positive impact on regeneration of vegetation without the practice of the assisted natural regeneration.

+RECOMMENDATIONS AND PERSPECTIVES